LudoRey/eclipse-processing/README.md

 Extra parameters (defined at the top of the script) :
 - `REF_FILENAME` : The registration is based on a reference image located at <`INPUT_DIR`>/<`REF_FILENAME`>.
-- `CLIP_MOON_RADII` : A value above 1.
-To facilitate the detection of the moon, a preprocessing step will first attempt to clip the pixels that are in an annulus around the moon.
-This annulus has an outer radius equal to the moon radius multiplied by `CLIP_MOON_RADII`.

 ## Integration